Closed Deals Report

 Purchase Multiples by Size

-Net Working Capital and Net Asset Value
+Net Working Capital & Net Asset Value